Sheep-y/trpg-dnd-4e-db/README.md

 * 21 entries with other inconsistent content.
 (Winged Armor type, Xenda-Dran Array tier, etc.)
 * 21 entries with formatting issues.
 (Mirror of Deception, Silver Hands of Power, etc.)
 * 15 entries with missing/wrong content.
 (Kord's Relentlessness, Rings of the Akarot etc.)
-* 3 typos. ("bit points" of Cambion Stalwart, power keyword of Fifth Sword of Tyr, Primal Grove component)
+* 4 typos.
+(Cambion Stalwart "bit points", Fifth Sword of Tyr power keyword, Primal Grove "grp", Rubble Topple "Singe")
-* 48 entries with missing/wrong listing data not caused by above issues.
-(Wild Elf, Enlarge Familiar, Trapped Chest etc.)
+* 84 entries with missing/wrong listing data not caused by above issues.
+(Wild Elf, Enlarge Familiar, some traps etc.)
 * In addition, over a hundred artifacts and item sets are manually classified.

 If you find similar mistakes that aren't fixed, please [file an issue](https://github.com/Sheep-y/trpg-dnd-4e-db/issues/).